Differential/docs/CLIENT-GUIDE.md

 In the DEFINITION phase we learned enough about what we are building to define the correct resources for the work.
 You will have one main project contact who will act as your product manager.
+They will:

-They will help coach you through the progress that is being made, they will stay on top of the budget and will let you know how changes you are suggesting will affect the duration and overall cost of the project.
-The product manager will also be responsible for modulating the correct resources in and out of your project.
+* Coach you through the progress we are making
+* Stay on top of the budget
+* Let you know how changes will affect the duration and overall cost of the project
+* Modulate resources in and out of your project

 ### We'll iterate with working software